-Entrance Requirements: Two years of high school Spanish or one year of college Spanish.
+Entrance Requirements: Two years of the foreign language in high school or one year in college.
 Students in the first year classes are eligible the second semester.

 JUNIOR COLLEGE CHOIR

 Purpose: (1) To study and perform distinguished musical literature.
 (2) To integrate the musical activities of the College with the cultural interest of the city and surrounding communities by giving a series of concerts.